lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 requirements around randomness generation, described in section 3.3, 'Randomness generation'.

-Key formats have implications on KEM binding properties, initially formalized in {{CDM23}}.
-Per the analysis of the final {{FIPS203}} in {{KEMMY24}}, a compliant instantiation of ML-KEM is LEAK-BIND-K-PK-secure and LEAK-BIND-K-CT-secure when using the expanded key format, but not MAL-BIND-K-PK-secure nor MAL-BIND-K-CT-secure.
-This means that the computed shared secret binds to the encapsulation key used to compute it against a malicious adversary that has access to leaked, honestly-generated key material but is not capable of manufacturing maliciously generated keypairs.
-This binding to the encapsulation key broadly protects against re-encapsulation attacks, but not completely.
+Many protocols only rely on the IND-CCA security of a KEM.
+Some (implicitly) require further binding properties, formalized in {{CDM23}}.
+The private key format influences these binding properties.
+Per {{KEMMY24}}, ML-KEM is LEAK-BIND-K-PK-secure and LEAK-BIND-K-CT-secure when using the expanded private key format, but not MAL-BIND-K-CT nor MAL-BIND-K-PK.

-Using the 64-byte seed format provides a step up in binding security by mitigating an attack enabled by the hash of the public encapsulation key stored in the expanded private decapsulation key format, providing MAL-BIND-K-CT security and LEAK-BIND-K-PK security.
+Using the 64-byte seed format provides a step up in binding security, additionally providing MAL-BIND-K-CT security, but still not MAL-BIND-K-PK.
+For more guidance, see {{?I-D.sfluhrer-cfrg-ml-kem-security-considerations}}.

 # IANA Considerations